fbpx

 At a Tuesday afternoon workshop, board members approved updates to the instructional calendar: Jan.
 6 and Feb.
 17, previously “off” days on the student calendar, will now be school days.
 And May 29, the last day of the school year, will be changed from a half-day to a full day.

 “Our staff have put a lot of time and thought into how to ensure that we achieve academic excellence, while also having the compassion and acknowledgement for what our community has been through with the storms,” Chair Laura Hine told the Catalyst.
-“And I believe, through their recommendation, that they have achieved both those things.”
+“And I believe, through their recommendation, that they have achieved both those things.

-“And we are waving first semester exams,” Hines said.
+“And we are waiving first semester exams,” Hines said.
 “That’s such a big deal.
 One of the things we thought about was ‘Should we just push them back to January?
 Keep those exams, keep that rigor?’
 But that’s over winter break, and all of that.”

 Adding school days to Thanksgiving or spring break holidays were also rejected.
 “We all need a little Thanksgiving right now,” Hine said.